roman-hart/CPUtest/README.md

     }
 ```

-For the division I used a little modified method to avoid the `Floating point exception` which occur when some number is divided by a rounded to zero integer.
+For the division I used a little modified method to avoid the `Floating point exception` which occurs when some number is divided by a rounded to zero integer.

 ```cpp